Sam Moore to sing at Trump inaugural event

 Moore told The Associated Press on Tuesday that he felt that the criticism leveled at singer Jennifer Holliday, which led to her to back out of the event, was unfair.
 Several other musicians have also backed away from performing.

-The 81-year-old Moore said he wasn’t going to be intimidated by critics.
-He will perform at the Make America Great Again!
+The 81-year-old Moore will perform at the Make America Great Again!
 Welcome Celebration on Thursday.
 Others expected to play include country stars Lee Greenwood and Toby Keith.

-Sam and Dave were known for their performance of Isaac Hayes’ “Soul Man.”
+Moore said he initially planned to attend the event at the Lincoln Memorial because he wanted to see Holliday sing, but when she backed out last week, he asked if he could sing in her place.

 Most Read Stories